WildcatIP/other.js/README.md

 Its goals are to be: readable, never clever, succinct, pickup-able, and simultaneously [hackable and robust](#inspirations).

-A particular Chatternet feature set might require behavior that changes both server and client behavior.
+A particular Chatternet feature pack might require behavior that changes both server and client behavior.
 For example, a guild's extension might modify the behavior of the guild channel, create new social/structural behaviors that mirror the guild's governance, and install a chat command for members to interact with the guild bank.
-To minimize dW, a complete Chatternet feature set is written in a single file, which can be run both on the server and in the client.
+To minimize dW, a complete Chatternet feature pack is written in a single file, which can be run both on the server and in the client.

-What is a feature set?
+What is a feature pack?
 A bundle of behavior.
-You can add new feature sets to Other Chat by having someone send you a link, then click to install.
+You can add new feature packs to Other Chat by having someone send you a link, then click to install.

 Cue dialogue:

 TWO FRIENDS TALKING OTHER CHAT — Have you tried any WoW sets that you liked? — Yeah, here's the one I use. _(sends link)_ — _(installs, does setup flow, oauths to his account)_ Cool.
 I like that it lets me be my character on here... love that she gets her own channel! — You should also try the item search and you can check auction prices with 'auction'.

+### Terminology

+- **Chatternet**: The real social web.
+- **Identity**: An entity which may read and post Chatternet events.
+- **Channel**: A stream of Chatternet events.
+- **Feature**: A unit of possibly third-party code which extends Other Chat client functionality.
+- **Bot**: A Feature which also has its own Identity.
+- **Identity Feature** and **Account Feature**: Features which are carried by a user to channels.
+- **Channel Feature**: Features which are installed on channels.
+- **Feature Pack**: A package of multiple related Features.

 ## Getting started